onflow/Flow-Working-Groups/governance_working_group/README.md

 - Collaborating with the core protocol team to determine FLIP recommendation(s) for updates required
 - Facilitate vote on final proposal(s) by signing off on FLIPs when they go to vote.
 In this case, the GWG’s signature attests that the governance process (gathering feedback from necessary stakeholders, ensuring enough notice is given to all before changes are made, etc.) was followed prior to a FLIP going to a vote for implementation.

-# Membership

-The GWG is always open to new members to solve Flow’s open governance problems.

 # Meeting Schedule